vojay-dev/airflow-dagventure/README.md

 # Dagventure

-An Airflow 3 plugin that turns your DAG list into a playable pixel-art world.
-Every active DAG becomes a building on a procedurally generated island.
+An Airflow 3 plugin that turns your Dag list into a playable pixel-art world.
+Every active Dag becomes a building on a procedurally generated island.
 Walk your knight around, trigger pipeline runs, read task logs, pause workflows, and destroy broken pipelines with a sword.

 ```
 [ Browser: Phaser 3 game ]